Teacher Professional Development Programs

 The Institute is co-sponsored by the Supreme Court Historical Society.

-The application for the 2019 Supreme Court Summer Institute has closed.
+The application period for the 2019 Supreme Court Summer Institute has closed.
 We will post information about the 2020 Institute in October 2019.

 These teacher professional development seminars give teachers the opportunity to explore current issues in civics and government while practicing strategies for building students’ civic skills.